Skip to content

 You can use the v-bind directive to bind the validation events to the component or HTML element.

 If you use this method with a custom component, the component must emit the blur event to trigger the field validation.
+Otherwise, use the first method.

 vue